Transfer Pricing Compliance for Distributors: Limited-Risk vs Full-Fledged Models

 Example: A pharmaceutical distributor is responsible for importing, storing, and distributing medications within a region.
 The company conducts market research, sets prices, manages relationships with healthcare providers, adheres to local health regulations like HIPAA, and develops marketing initiatives to promote new drugs.
 This comprehensive role leads to higher but more volatile profits due to the significant risks and broader functions involved.

-Documentation Requirements for Limited-Risk vs. Full-Fledged Distributors
+Transfer Pricing Documentation Requirements for Limited-Risk vs Full-Fledged Distributors

 When it comes to documenting your transfer pricing, more information is better.
 You want to ask—and answer—every possible question before the tax authority has a chance to.